matthewsutherland/Text-Mining-Nietzsche/README.md

   count(document, word, sort = TRUE)
 ```

-Now a Document Term Matrix for both books are created in order to conduct the LDA analysis.
+Now a Document Term Matrix for both books is created in order to conduct the LDA analysis.

 ```